Many times you must have clicked images from your smartphone and read the HDR mentioned in the images. Have you ever wondered, what is HDR in camera?

 Remember, practice and experimentation are crucial to mastering HDR photography.
 With time and experience, you'll create stunning images.

-Thus, that was about what is HDR in a camera, its uses, and some beneficial tips.
-Do you still need clarification about what is HDR in mobile camera?
+Thus, that was about what HDR is in a camera, its uses, and some beneficial tips.
+Do you still need clarification about what HDR is in a mobile camera?
 Well, it works the same as any professional digital camera.

 So, go ahead and try out the OBSBOT Tiny 2 HDR camera and share your experience with others.
 You will likely enjoy recording videos with the unique gesture and voice control features it offers.